Emblem21-OpenSource/tuppu/src/markdown/articles/the-war-on-spontaneous-global-organization.md

 *   [The Code of Conduct battles](https://archive.is/Z4p9F) in open source have injected unneeded political polarization/dialectical confrontation among key communities of internet infrastructure, primarily, [Linux communities](https://archive.is/6oJva).
 Open source has been the first and most influential examples of spontaneous global organization in the modern world.
 *   [The Gawker infiltration of 4chan](https://archive.is/JSxKN), a culture that had produced the Anonymous brand (Which was hijacked by state actors after [Chanology](https://en.wikipedia.org/wiki/Project_Chanology)) resulted in [the purging of 25,000 comments from /r/gaming for violating the payola of pop untouchables](https://www.reddit.com/r/gaming/comments/2dz0gs/totalbiscuit_discusses_the_state_of_games/).
 The Anonymous brand showed the world that people across multiple identity categories (racial, gender, national, religious, etc.) can come together without a leader or a plan to affect cultural affairs en masse.
 *   [The bogus rape charges](https://archive.is/WFz5M) against Julian Assange to suppress Wikileaks.
 Wikileaks showed that like-minded individuals can utilize the Internet to convince the politically disillusioned to leak information from their powerful positions.
 *   The NSA's silent usage of zero day exploits, especially [heartbleed](https://archive.is/lBetf) and [Juniper backdoors](https://archive.is/btH83).
-SSL has been a staple in secure communications that spontaneous global organization requires, prompting both [American ](https://archive.is/PMiHL)and [British](https://archive.is/yfNxX) governments to demand its regulation.
+SSL has been a staple in secure communications that spontaneous global organization requires, prompting both [American](https://archive.is/PMiHL)and [British](https://archive.is/yfNxX) governments to demand its regulation.
 *   [The highly coordinated and prolonged culture war against the gaming community](https://archive.is/EgUGR).
 Gamers from all over the world reflexively eliminate identity lines and spontaneously organize to solve challenges within a gaming world.
 *   [The Federal Reserve cannot regulate BitCoin](https://archive.is/V0A0S), and so, [the Group of 30 believes BitCoin to be evil](https://archive.is/bEwbh).
 BitCoin has demonstrated that it might be possible to do away with the clearing houses and the trust problems associated with central banking through a clever usage of spontaneous global organization.